ksbulgakov/test-task-FlowMapp/README.md

 ```
   make build
 ```
-Then open in your browser index.itml file.
+Then open in your browser index.html file.

 A link to example video: